Alimony & Spousal Maintenance in Texas

 Our Experienced Attorneys

 If you feel any of these situations apply to you, or if you have further questions about spousal maintenance or alimony, the experienced and skilled family law attorneys at Goranson Bain Ausley are here to guide you through the legal process.
 Our qualified divorce lawyers will advise you how likely it is that you or your spouse will qualify for spousal maintenance.
 We will also help you understand how courts decide the amount and duration of spousal maintenance payments.
-Contact us for more information on legal support with spousal maintenance in Texas
+Contact us at our offices in Dallas, Austin or Plano for more information on legal support with spousal maintenance in Texas